Garfield Re-2 anticipates revenues to catch up with expenditures

 District Chief Financial Officer Jeff Blanford said tax collections are not coming in until later in spring.
 According to the books, Garfield Re-2 revenue through Dec.
 31 is about $22.8 million while expenditures are $30.9 million.

 “That is primarily a timing difference between the property tax collections and expenditures that we make,” Blandford said.
-“Particularly on the local property taxes, those get collected very late in the fiscal year, right around April in May.”
+“Particularly on the local property taxes, those get collected very late in the fiscal year, right around April or May.”

 Once collections are made, Blanford said revenues and expenditures should even out.
-This is the first year the district is collecting revenue derived from an incremental property tax increase of one mill per year.
+This is the first year the district is collecting revenue derived from an incremental property tax increase of 1 mill per year.

 The board passed a proposal in December to increase the current mill levy 4.7 to 16.282 mills over the next decade.